Muridell/personl-analytics-engineering-project/README.md

-Welcome to Murtadha's analytics engineeringg project Using dbt!
+Welcome to Murtadha's analytics engineering project Using dbt!

 This project contains various sample datasets to be transformed and modelled using dbt and connecting to databases residing on Snowflake